-As we made our way through the crowd (I say crowd but it was more like a sea of sweaty humans) of cab drivers to the exit.
-We were immediately approached by several men screaming TAXI!
-My travel partner spoke about 3 words of spanish– but looks like he could be of Latin American decent- so as I responded to them in broken but decent spanish- they answered back in spanish… to my partner, completely ignoring me, despite his attempt at “no hablo espanol”.
+When we landed in Lima, the airport was PACKED despite the late arrival.
+We navigated our way through the mass (it was more like a sea of sweaty humans) to find a cab.
+Cab drivers approached us as several men screaming TAXI saw us leave baggage claim.
+My travel partner spoke about three words of Spanish– but he resembles someone of Latin American descent. so when I responded in broken but decent Spanish, they answered me in Spanish, but it was directed at Logan as they completely ignored me, despite his attempt at “no hablo Espanol.”

 The whole interaction was frustrating and humorous at the same time.
-Eventually we “bargained a deal” (we totally got hosed) and we were loading our backpacks into the cab to check in at our AirBnb in Miraflores (along with a Swedish backpacker hitching a cab with us).
+Eventually, we “bargained a deal” (we got hosed), and we were loading our backpacks into the cab to check-in at our Airbnb in Miraflores (along with a Swedish backpacker hitching a taxi with us).

-Take it from a couple travelers that learned the hard way- DO NOT pay more than 50 soles for a cab from the airport, I’m not even going to tell you how much we paid because it will just upset me.
-Thank goodness we had an incredible AirBnb waiting for us to do some cheering up 🙂
+Take it from a couple of travelers that learned the hard way- DO NOT pay more than 50 soles for a cab from the airport; I’m not even going to tell you how much we paid because it will just upset me.
+Thank goodness we had an incredible Airbnb waiting for us to do some cheering up 🙂

 Where to Stay in Lima

-There are several neighborhood options for you to stay in.
-We chose to stay in the popular Miraflores neighborhood which is located along the ocean shoreline.
-The area is about a 45 minute drive from the airport and offers beautiful parks and vistas to walk around.
+There are several neighborhood options for you to stay.
+We chose to stay in the popular Miraflores neighborhood, located along the ocean shoreline.
+The area is about a 45-minute drive from the airport and offers beautiful parks and vistas to walk around.
 There are also plenty of cafes, museums, restaurants, and shopping areas.